JannieI/canvas-workstation-V3/src/app/roadmap.md

 23.Consider to move ALL selected objects - remember complexity since Sl and W sits in different components ...
 24.Refactor: Change all components to use central (global var) createVegaLiteSpec ...
 25.Consider CAREFULLY skipping all currentXX routines and data ... this can work is all controlled by App Component.
 Not sure what the FULL implications are ...
 26.Consider array.spice() instead of current deep copy - is more TS-like ...
+Review ALL deep copies - try JSONify or source.map(Object) - remember that Sl Object. did not deep copy!!
 27.Consider depricating gv.currentWidgets, gv = global.variables.
 THINK !
 Can 1) make app.currentWidget = gv.currentWidget, ByRef.
 Test that this always updates.
 2) always refresh gv.currentWidget  3) delete gv.currentWidget - check where uses and how.
 THEN: consider all currentXXX, where XXX = Objects to follow the same methodology.
 28.Delete Slicer has no confirmation - maybe it should be done.
 Then decide, in app component or new component.